 - Coffee Enema Biological Basis – courtesy of The Gerson Institute

 - The gastrointestinal ecosystem plays a significant role in the development of disease and the maintenance of health.

-- Food and chemical sensitivities experienced by migraineurs may be a result of genetics or gastroinestinal imbalances.
-Various genetic polymorphisms (genetic variations) may cause hyper-sensitivity to histamine and sulfite-containing foods, as well as detoxification problems that can contribute to a build up of toxic metabolites and a deficiency in other nutrients.
+- Food and chemical sensitivities experienced by migraineurs may be a result of various systemic imbalances and particular attention must be given to gastrointestinal health.
+Various genetic polymorphisms (genetic variations) may contribute to hyper-sensitivity to certain foods, as well as detoxification problems that can contribute to a build up of toxic metabolites and a deficiency in other nutrients.

-- Intestinal permeability (“leaky gut”) also contributes to food allergies and sensitivities – including brain fog, depression, inflammation, bloating, IBS, and autoimmune conditions, for example.
+- Intestinal hyperpermeability (“leaky gut”) may also contribute to food allergies and sensitivities – including brain fog, depression, inflammation, bloating, diarrhea, constipation, and autoimmune conditions, for example.
 Therefore, addressing the gastrointestinal ecosystem is an integral element in migraine prevention and healing.

 - Recent research shows that stress can override the benefits of a healthy diet, therefore managing stress is an equally important part of holistic healing.

 - An excellent resource to get you started on this is The Gerson Therapy Mind, Body, Spirit Guide.

 - We invite you to start by placing one hand on your belly and one hand on your heart.
 Take a deep breath through your nose and feel your belly soften – slowly exhale through your mouth with an audible sigh of relief.
 Allow yourself a moment to smile and the freedom to dream about starting a new journey to heal your migraines.

 - The concept of whole-body healing requires you to become your own educated health advocate.